Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

 - Piece filters are allowed during memorization but not during solving.
 - All blindsolves require video evidence of the solver that clearly shows the screen and that they are not cheating by using some external reference.
 - The solver does not need to be blindfolded, but the colors on the puzzle must be invisible during the solve.
+- Using software to compute a solution to the puzzle state is not allowed.
 - Besides those rules, typical blindsolving rules apply:
     - Final time = memorization time + solving time.
     - Writing anything down isn't allowed.